7-Week Study & Discussion Guide

 b.Brother Lawrence says that vision 'set him loose from the world.'
 What does it mean, practically speaking, to be 'set loose from the world'?
 What would that look like in your daily life?

-+ 7 more questions
++ 8 more questions in the full guide

 Week 3: Letters One through Four — Beginnings, Struggles, and the Torrent of Grace